ENG-0100: College Writing (3 hours)

 An advanced writing course that emphasizes how theories about genre inform writing practices.
 Teaches students to write successfully and effectively in different genres, such as journal articles, critical reviews, graduate school applications, resume cover letters and blog posts.
 Helps students become flexible and adaptable writers when confronted with different writing situations.
-Prerequisite: C or higher in ENG-1100 and ENG-2000.
+Prerequisite: C or higher in ENG-2000.

 ENG-3100: British Literature to 1785 (3 hours)